directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ## Using Global Metadata and Settings
 In your Directus project, go to **Settings > Data Model** and create a singleton collection named `global` with the fields `title` and `description`.
 The primary key named `id` will be created for you by default.

 To ensure the collection is a singleton, select the **Singleton** checkbox.
-Note that this collection matches the `Global` type you created in the previous section.
+This collection's fields match the `Global` type you created when defining the Schema for the Directus SDK.

 Once the collection is defined go to the **Content** section and add the title and description for the metadata.